TasziteOst/ost-sh/README.md

 </div>

 <p align="center">
-    Welcome to <strong>Ost SH</strong>, a new wave in social networking that combines simplicity with subtlety.
-Tidal is designed to offer a seamless, elegant experience, bringing people together in an environment that feels natural and fluid.
-Our platform emphasizes ease of use, meaningful interactions, and a community-driven approach.
+    Welcome to <strong>Ost SH</strong>, a new social media for share your moments... gereal for Gaming but allow other stuff too
 </p>

-## Features
+## Advantages

 - **Intuitive Interface**: A clean, minimalist design that prioritizes user experience.
 - **Real-Time Updates**: Stay connected with your friends and followers with instant updates.
 - **Privacy-Focused**: Your data is yours.
 We value and protect your privacy.
 - **Customizable Profiles**: Express yourself with profile options that suit your personality.
 - **Open Source**: Tidal is open to the community.
-You can contribute to its growth and development.
+You can contribute to its growth and development. and you can use this project for personal and cormecial use (warning! read the Warning session before)
-- **API**: The API of Tidal is easily to use, with SDK support.
+- **API**: The API of Ost SH is same of Tidal and is easily to use, with SDK support.
 - **Creating Bots**: You're free to create bots using the Tidal API with the same facility of Discord.

+# How Ost SH is made

+Ost SH was written on top of Tidal Social Network, The code is same but with some changes

 ## Resources

+This project is open-source but you need create own assets!

 - [Overview](/overview): A Overview on Social App, explaining everything about functions and algorithm.
 - [Algorithms](/algorithms): All algorithms used on Social App.